functionally/mantis.functionally.io/how-to/cli-adddresses.md

 ---

-# How to Generate Cardano Payment and Stake Keys from a Trezor Model T Seed Phrase

 Here is a recipe for recovering payment and stake keys if a [Trezor Model T](https://trezor.io/) is lost or damaged and a new Trezor Model T is not available.
 (Note that performing this procedure defeats the purpose of using a hardware wallet, however, since it involves typing seed phrases on a computer.)
 This procedure also works for seed phrases from [Daedalus wallets](https://daedaluswallet.io/) and perhaps also for those from [Yoroi wallets](https://yoroi-wallet.com/). *Always use best practices (e.g., a well-secured air-gapped computer) for working securely with seed phrases and for generating private/secret key files.*